MdSaifAliMolla/FUZZ/README.md

 # 🐚 FUZZ — A Minimal Custom Shell

 FUZZ is a lightweight custom shell implementation written in C.
-It handles basic commands, built-ins, and sets the stage for learning low-level Unix internals.

 | Command     | Description                             |
 |-------------|-----------------------------------------|